maboiteaspam/cozy-dns/README.md

 Installs a DNS server on top of your cozy instance.

-Provides an web page to register domain, then try to resolve it.
+Provides a web page to register a domain, then try to resolve it.

 It s my playground for dns.